ethereum/ERCs/ERCS/erc-1.md

 | Software Wallet    | Proposals for software-based wallet standards in Ethereum, addressing user interface, APIs, and other functionality of wallet apps.                                                                                                                    |
 | UserOp             | Proposals for User Operations in intent-driven applications such as CoW Swap, etc.                                                                                                                                                                       |
 | Account Abstraction | Proposals for account abstraction solutions and management of program-managed accounts (a.k.a. smart accounts) within Ethereum.                                                                                                                       |

+##### Management of Subcategories
+To ensure uniformity and ease of update, the list of subcategories for ERC SHALL be maintained in a separate, dedicated ERC.

+This approach allows for:

+- Establishing consistent names and definitions for subcategories across all ERCs.
+- Facilitating the addition, modification, or removal of subcategories as the Ethereum ecosystem evolves, without the need to revise ERC-1.
+- Providing a single, authoritative source for all subcategory definitions, accessible to ERC authors and readers.

+Authors proposing new subcategories MUST submit their suggestions through a change proposal to this dedicated ERC.
+The ERC editors WILL review and decide on the inclusion of new subcategories.

 #### Extensions
 An ERC Extension adds functionality or specificity to an existing ERC.
 It is generally fully compatible at the interface level with the extended ERC.